alexkisielewicz/travel-shutter/README.md

 - **Liking** - Users can add likes to posts to show their appreciation
 - **Following** - User can follow other users and display filtered content created by followed authors
 - **Filtering content** - Users can apply filters to display categorized posts
-- **Search optio** - Users can search posts by title, author, category
+- **Search option** - Users can search posts by title, author, category
 - **Messages/feedback** - Users receive feedback and confirmation to their actions in the app.

 # Table of content